From the forthcoming Second Edition of The Piercing Bible:

 In addition to any care products you may choose to use, ice packs and warm compresses can increase comfort, decrease post-piercing symptoms, and facilitate healing.
 Always place a barrier such as a clean cloth, paper towel, or sterile gauze between your piercing and the compress to maintain hygiene and protect your skin.
 Use only fresh disposable products or launder your linens with bleach between uses and store them carefully to avoid contamination.
 Place compresses onto your piercing gently to avoid injuring it.

-Moist (or wet) compress: Wash your hands and soak a clean washcloth, paper towel, or lint-free gauze in hot–but not scalding—water.
-Use a sterile saline spray or any of the suitable water types mentioned above in “Irrigation: What’s on Tap.”
+Moist (or wet) compress: Wash your hands and soak a clean washcloth, paper towel, or lint-free gauze in hot—but not scalding—water.
+Use a sterile saline spray or any of the suitable water types mentioned in “Irrigation: What’s on Tap,” in The Piercing Bible.
 Heating it in a microwave is fine.
 If possible, check the water temperature with a thermometer.
-It should be no hotter than 105° for children or 120° for adults (like hot tap water).
+It should be no hotter than 105F° for children or 120F° for adults (like hot tap water).
 Wring out the compress and apply it until it no longer feels warm, then reheat and reapply.
 Repeat for fifteen to twenty minutes, up to three times daily.

-Dry compress: Pop a paper-wrapped packet of two sterile gauze squares in the microwave for about 30 seconds, open carefully, and apply.
+Dry compress: Pop a paper-wrapped packet of two sterile gauze squares in the microwave for about thirty seconds, open carefully, and apply.
 Alternatively, place a wet compress inside a zip-top baggie.
-You can also use a hot water bottle, microwavable heating bag, electric heating pad, or another commercially available hot pack.
+You can also use a hot water bottle, microwavable heating bag, electric heating pad, or another type of commercially available hot pack.
 Follow package instructions for use.

 Certain natural substances can be added to warm compresses.
 You may find that these further aid healing and serve other functions, though scientific research is not conclusive.
 Finish with a clean-water rinse afterward if you include any of the following in a compress.